GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 * The Aspect and Domain of the SAF Matrix, by references in the Saf_aspect and Saf_domain attributes
 * Wich other viewpoints are needed as a precondition, by references in the saf_required_vp attribute
 * Which other viewpoints are recommended by references in the saf_recommended_vp attribute
+* a unique 4 letter short cut name resembling the viewpoint name

 A **SAF_View**
 Note, that the SAF_Views define what concepts are shown in the viewpoint.
 Since this is the specification of a Framework, we must expose SAF concepts, not elements of a system model.